linker3000/svg-check/README.md

 syntax ./svg-check svgfilename.svg

 The script will create a subfolder called svgout and the output file/s will be put in there.
-Existing file swith matching names will be overwritten.
+Existing files with matching names will be overwritten.

 To use this script to process multiple files, try: